loganawells/CodeLouisvilleDemo/README.md

 # CodeLouisvilleDemo
-A repo for Code Louisville demos
+A repo for Code Louisville demos.